laurabenestan/BLAST/README.md

 # BLAST tutorial on RAD-seq datasets

-Performing an efficient BLAST on RAD-sequencing and DarTseq datasets may sometimes be tricky, i.e. knowning which file contauins the sequence and ID information for RAD-seq and Dartseq librairies.
+Performing an efficient BLAST on RAD-sequencing and DarTseq datasets may sometimes be tricky, i.e. knowning which file contains the sequence and ID information for RAD-seq and Dartseq librairies.

 ## Installing BLAST search tool on your computer